-Buyers credit is a short term credit available to an importer from overseas lenders such as banks and other financial institutions for goods they are importing.
-Based on the letter of comfort issued by the importer’s bank , the overseas banks lends the importer.
+Buyer’s credit is a short term credit available to an importer from overseas lenders such as banks and other financial institutions for goods they are importing. on the basis of an Standby Letter of Credit (SBLC) issued by the importer’s bank, the overseas banks lends the funds to an importer by crediting the nostro account of the Issuing bank.
 The funds received are used to make payment to exporter’s bank against import bill on the due date.
 These funds are charged close to LIBOR rates, this is less expensive than the local source of funds.
-They are calculated as LIBOR + Margin rates.
+They are calculated as LIBOR + Margin rates

-The cost involved in Buyers Credit includes Interest cost.
+The cost involved in buyer’s credit includes Interest cost.
 This is charged by overseas bank as a financing cost.
-LIBOR + Spread (maximum 350bps)[compulsory], Swift Charge (voluntary by bank) and Withholding Taxes (foreign Banks).
-Normally it is quoted as say “3M L + 350 bps”, where 3M is 3months, L is LIBOR, and bps is Basis Points (A unit that is equal to 1/100th of 1%).
+LIBOR + Spread (maximum 250 bps)& Swift& Negotiation Charges (Charged voluntary by bank) and Withholding Taxes (in case availing trade credit from foreign Banks).
+Normally it is quoted as say “3M L + 250bps”, where 3M is 3months, L is LIBOR, and bps is Basis Points (A unit that is equal to 1/100th of 1%).
 To put it simpler: 3M L + 3.50%.
 One should also check the tenure which is used for LIBOR, as depending on tenure LIBOR will change.

-You must fulfil the following conditions in order to avail Buyers credit:
+You must fulfill the following conditions in order to avail Buyers credit:

 Interest rate is calculated by the following process:

-Bank mentions interest rate on letter mostly as bellow
+Bank mentions interest rate on Offer letter as follows:

-For instance, if a customer avails Buyers credit of $100k from Financial institution for 90 days, below interest will be applicable in above two situations
+For instance, if a customer avails Buyers credit of $100k from financial institution for 90 / 180 days, below interest will be applicable in above two situations

 1 USD = INR 69